-Results will be sent within 3 days of receiving the swab samples.
-You will receive the result through the post, and you have the option also to receive the result by test message.
+Results will be sent within 3 days of the laboratory receiving the swab samples.
+You will receive the result by text message or through the post if that is your chosen option.

 - What do my test results mean?

 Whatever the test result, it’s good news – if negative for GBS carriage, that’s great- the chance of you becoming positive in the next 5 weeks is very small.
 If positive, it’s also a good thing as the level of risk is then known.
 This allows you to contact your healthcare professionals so that you can be offered intravenous antibiotics in labour.
 These are very effective at preventing GBS infection in the newborn during the vital first days of life.

 If your result is positive you should contact your midwife or healthcare provider as soon as possible.

 - I received a positive result what now?